 There are quieter places and exhibits throughout the Museum.
 Sound levels can vary depending on the time of day, time of year, and show schedules.
 Lighting a Revolution and Power Machinery, both located on the first floor of the west wing, tend to be quieter.

-Find tip sheets, sensory maps, social narratives, and visual schedules designed to help people with cognitive and sensory processing disabilities and their families enjoy a visit online for the following exhibitions: Spark!Lab, America on the Move and the Star-Spangled Banner.
+The museum offers tip sheets, sensory maps, social narratives, and visual schedules designed to help people with cognitive and sensory processing disabilities and their families enjoy a visit to the museum:

 Light, noise, and crowds vary widely throughout the building.